 This prestigious scholarship is designed to support underrepresented minorities across high school, college, and medical school who are passionate about becoming a physician.

-The scholarship opens on May 1 and closes on August 1.
+The scholarship opens every year on May 1 and closes on August 1.

 We encourage all eligible applicants to carefully complete their applications and include all required attachments.
 I am excited to review your submissions and learn about the incredible contributions you will bring to the future of healthcare.